Are you and your guest tired of eating chips and salsa? Try spicing up your appetizer spread with healthy Veggie snacks for parties!

 When we say healthy party food, we aren’t just saying sad celery sitting by the guacamole.
 We have some fun ideas for you.
 Also take a look at this great holiday blog filled with foods to please the crowd!

-Here is one of our favorite healthy appetizer recipes
+Here is one of our favorite healthy veggie snacks for parties recipes

 1. Cut avocados in half, and carefully remove the seeds.

 2. Gently slice the round edge off of the bottom of the avocado.
 This will help the avocado boat sit level on the plate